 Luckily, I was on a retreat.
 I was actually in the position to tackle the problem as I describe in the rest of this post: trying to be mindful of my tendency to dwell in the past and coming back to the present.
 Accepting that I did indeed relapse (sigh) and then letting go.

 Now, I still occasionally relapse into dwelling on political issues, but far less than before.
 For all practical purposes, we can say that I quit.
 What a relief

-The other reason you want to avoid dwelling on the past is that research ahs shown that this is associated with a host of negative consequences on the long term.
+The other reason you want to avoid dwelling on the past is that research has shown that this is associated with a host of negative consequences in the long term.